ausd-io/ausd/doc/developer-notes.md

 - src/leveldb
   - Upstream at <https://github.com/google/leveldb> ; Maintained by Google.
-  - **Note**: Follow the instructions in [Upgrading LevelDB](#upgrading-leveldb) when merging upstream changes to doged.
+  - **Note**: Follow the instructions in [Upgrading LevelDB](#upgrading-leveldb) when merging upstream changes to ausd.

 - src/secp256k1
   - Upstream at <https://github.com/bitcoin-core/secp256k1/> ; actively maintained
     by Bitcoin Core contributors.
-    doged is using a modified version of libsecp256k1, some changes might be directly submitted to doged.
+    ausd is using a modified version of libsecp256k1, some changes might be directly submitted to ausd.
     See the [secp256k1 README](../src/secp256k1/README.md) for details.

 - src/crypto/ctaes